deepaksood619/deepaksood619.github.io/docs/economics/finance-investing/financial-independence-fire.md

 - Make rules that indicate how you will decide whom to support.
 Keep it equitable between both spouses.
 Discuss how you will support both parents; how you will contribute to old age support and hospitalizations; and so on.
 Identify specific causes like education and the limits you will go towards funding it.
 Allocate a percentage of your earnings and be gracious about it to the outside world, but clear and rule based within the household.

 https://economictimes.indiatimes.com/wealth/save/set-limits-when-it-comes-to-helping-others-financially-5-ways-to-deal-with-the-entitled-lot/set-limits-when-it-comes-to-helping-others-financially-5-ways-to-deal-with-the-entitled-lot/articleshow/91556379.cms

+## Others

+- DINK - Double Income No Kid
+- Double Income No Kids With A Dog/Cat (DINKWAD / DINKWAC)